Óscar Yanes: Biography

-He stood out as professor of the first class of the School of Social Communication of the Central University of Venezuela" Universidad Central de Venezuela" and dictated a Class in the "Universidad Catolica Andres Bello"Andrés Bello Catholic University of Caracas.
+He stood out as professor of the first class of the School of Social Communication of the Central University of Venezuela and dictated a class in the Andrés Bello Catholic University of Caracas.

+Yanes, aside from his journalistic career, ventured into politics as a representative of the COPEI party.
+From January 23rd, 1974 until January 23rd, 1989, he served three times as Congressman of the Republic for the Federal District, as well as director of the Central Office of Information (now the Ministry of Popular Power for Communication and Information).

 He won on three occasions the National Prize for Journalism, the Monseñor Pellín Prize and the First Prize of the Association of Writers of Venezuela in the contest of biographies of famous Venezuelans, for his work entitled "Carlos J. Bello, the Forgotten Sage".
 He also won the Silver Book Award in 1992, awarded by Editorial Planeta for the book with the highest circulation of the year.

 Considered one of the pioneers in Realtime TV journalism, with particular interviews confronting many in front of the cameras, he became famous for his rhetoric and historic ways in television programs.

-Óscar Yanes was famous for his tales about contemporary history in the TV program Así son las Cosas (The way things are).
-In the late 1940s received the first prize from the Venezuelan Association of Writers for his book Carlos J. Bello, el Sabio Olvidado (Carlos J. Bello, the forgotten wise man).
+Yanes was famous for his tales about contemporary history in the TV program Así son las Cosas (The way things are).
 In 1992 won the Silver Book Prize awarded by Planeta Publishing, for the largest book circulation of the year.

-Óscar Yanes died on 21 October 2013, due to complications with prostate cancer.
+He passed away on 21 October 2013 in Caracas, due to complications with prostate cancer.